Wheat Ridge, Colorado: Economy

 As of 2013, 65.2% of the population over the age of 16 was in the labor force.
 0.2% was in the armed forces, and 65.0% was in the civilian labor force with 58.7% employed and 6.3% unemployed.
-The occupational composition of the employed civilian labor force was: 37.3% in management, business, science, and arts; 26.2% in sales and office occupations; 18.5% in service occupations; 10.6% in production, transportation, and material moving; 7.4% in natural resources, construction, and maintenance.
-The three industries employing the largest percentages of the working civilian labor force were: educational services, health care, and social assistance (21.4%); professional, scientific, and management, and administrative and waste management services (12.3%); retail trade (12.1%).
+The occupational composition of the employed civilian labor force was 37.3% in management, business, science, and arts; 26.2% in sales and office occupations; 18.5% in service occupations; 10.6% in production, transportation, and material moving; and 7.4% in natural resources, construction, and maintenance.
+The three industries employing the largest percentages of the working civilian labor force were educational services, health care, and social assistance (21.4%); professional, scientific, and management, and administrative and waste management services (12.3%); and retail trade (12.1%).

 The cost of living in Wheat Ridge is above average; compared to a U.S. average of 100, the cost of living index for the community is 108.5.
 As of 2013, the median home value in the city was $237,500, the median selected monthly owner cost was $1,556 for housing units with a mortgage and $406 for those without, and the median gross rent was $820.

 Agriculture

-Until the 1960s, the city's identity was primarily defined by mid to large-scale agricultural production.
+Until the 1960s, the city's identity was primarily defined by mid- to large-scale agricultural production.
 Orchards and crop fields were the predominant use with pockets of homes and businesses located amongst the agrarian landscape.
 Glimpses into the city's agricultural past can still be found, however Wheat Ridge has experienced substantial population growth and development over the last 40 years and is largely built out with a combination of residential, commercial, and office uses.

-Recent zoning changes have allowed for urban agriculture to see a resurgence in all parts of the city.
+Recent zoning changes have allowed urban agriculture a resurgence in all parts of the city.
 City regulations allow homeowners to engage in a range of urban agricultural activities, including growing and selling produce and keeping animals such as bees and chickens.
 City Council adopted Ordinance 1491 in May 2011 which supports urban agriculture in Wheat Ridge.
 This ordinance updated the city's regulations so that community gardens (under the category of “urban gardens”), farmers’ markets, and produce stands are now allowed in any zone district.

 A summary of the three uses permitted in each zone district may be found below.